HSF/hsf.github.io/images/HSF-logo/README.md

 The HSF red is #aa0000.
 The lower text is grey 40%, aka #999999.

-For the HSF project affiliations, gold is #FFD700, sliver is #C0C0C0 and bronze is #CD7F32 (the first two are also the standard HTML/CSS colour names *gold* and *silver*).
+For the HSF project affiliations, gold is #FFD700, silver is #C0C0C0 and bronze is #CD7F32 (the first two are also the standard HTML/CSS colour names *gold* and *silver*).